surajsinghbisht054/sqlorm/docs/TECHNICAL.md

 fields = Product.get_fields()
 ```

-### Schema Changes: Adding Columns
+### Manual Schema Changes

-When you add new fields to an existing model, use the migration utilities:
+For complex changes or when you need fine-grained control, you can use the migration utilities:

 ```python
 from sqlorm import safe_add_column, add_column